Techtalk

 Linux Pinguin Stofftier auf Platine

-• a root filesystem
+• a root file system

 • a toolchain